 Error Handling

-About 1 min
+1/17/24About 1 min

 Interface

-Golang provides an interface type error
+Golang provides an interface type error:

 type error interface {